Umbrella Insurance for Homeowners: Do You Need Extra Liability Coverage?

 Umbrella Insurance Costs & How to Bundle for Discounts

-Umbrella coverage is surprisingly affordable relative to the protection it provides:
+Umbrella coverage remains surprisingly affordable relative to the protection it provides.
+Recent 2026 data from multiple carriers puts pricing in the following ranges:

 Coverage Amount Annual Cost (Est.) Monthly Cost